Volume 15, Issue 3 (Summer 2025) PTJ 2025, 15(3): 183-194 | Back to browse issues page

 Send citation to:

-Ashoury H, Yalfani A, Arjipour M. The Influence of Hydrotherapy Kinetic Chain Exercises on Plantar Pressure Variables, Pain, Disability and Kinesiophobia in Men with Non-Specific Chronic Low Back Pain: An Experiment with Randomized Clinical Trial.
-PTJ 2025; 15 (3)
+Ashoury H, Yalfani A, Arjipour M. Water Kinetic Exercises’ Effects on Pain, Plantar Pressure, Disability, and Kinesiophobia in Chronic Low Back Pain: An Randomized Clinical Trail.
+PTJ 2025; 15 (3) :183-194

 URL: http://ptj.uswr.ac.ir/article-1-627-en.html

-1- Department of Corrective Exercises and Sport Injury, Faculty of Physical Education and Sport Sciences, Bu Ali Sina University, Hamedan, Iran.
+2- Department of Sport Injuries and Corrective Exercises, Faculty of Sport Sciences, Bu-Ali Sina University, Hamedan, Iran.

-2- Departments of Neurosurgery and Radiology, Hamadan University of Medical Sciences, Hamadan, Iran.
+3- Departments of Neurosurgery, Faculty of Medicine, Hamadan University of Medical Sciences, Hamadan, Iran.

-Purpose: One of the principal factors contributing to absenteeism in the workplace, high utilization of healthcare services, and filing of health insurance claims is chronic low back pain.
-This study aims is to evaluate the influence of hydrotherapy closed and open kinetic chain exercises on plantar pressure variables, pain, disability and kinesiophobia in men with non-specific chronic low back pain.
+Purpose: One of the principal factors contributing to absenteeism in the workplace, high utilization of healthcare services, and filing of health insurance claims is chronic low back pain (CLBP).
+This study aimed to evaluate the influence of closed and open kinetic chain exercises in water on plantar pressure variables, pain, disability, and kinesiophobia in men with non-specific chronic LBP (NSCLBP).

-Methods: Using a pre-posttest design, this randomized controlled trial included patients between the ages of 40 and 60 who had non-specific chronic low back pain.
-The patients in the control group were 50.40 ± 5.43 years old, while the mean age of the patients in the open and closed kinetic chain hydrotherapy groups was 46.10 ± 6.06 and 47.80 ± 5.43, respectively.
-The study's results incorporated measurements of plantar pressure variables, pain, disability and kinesiophobia using plantar pressure device, the visual analog scale, Oswestry Disability Index and tampa kinesiophobia scale.
+Methods: Using a pre-post-test design, this randomized controlled trial included patients between the ages of 40 and 60 who had NSCLBP.
+The patients in the control group had a mean age of 50.4±5.43 years, while the mean ages of the patients in the open and closed kinetic chain hydrotherapy (HT) groups were 46.1±6.06 and 47.8±5.43, respectively.
+The results incorporated measurements of plantar pressure variables, pain, disability, and kinesiophobia using a plantar pressure device, the visual analog scale, the Oswestry disability index, and the Tampa Kinesiophobia scale (TSK).
 For eight weeks, the intervention groups adhered to the exercise routine.
-The group differences were compared using analysis of covariance.
+The group differences were compared using an analysis of covariance.

-Conclusion: Hydrotherapy could potentially alleviate pain, disability, kinesiophobia as it adjusts plantar pressure variables.
-The aforementioned outcomes highlight hydrotherapy's therapeutic benefits for persistent lumbar pain and overall physical health enhancement.
+Conclusion: HT could potentially alleviate pain, disability, and kinesiophobia as it adjusts plantar pressure variables.
+The aforementioned outcomes highlight HT’s therapeutic benefits for persistent lumbar pain and overall physical health enhancement.

 Type of Study: Research | Subject: General